sephiroth74/appkit_ui_elements/README.md

 ## Usage

-TODO: Include short and useful examples for package users.
-Add longer examples to `/example` folder.
+See the full example inside the `/example` folder.

 ```dart